OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-27.md

 ## Matthew 27:56

-Among them were Mary Magdalene, Mary the mother of James and Joseph, and the mother of Zebedee’s sons.
+Among them were Mary Magdalene, Mary the mother of James and Joseph, and the mother of the sons of Zebedee.

 ---